One operator · the complete edge

 Embed to leave

-Instead of billing on indefinitely, the engagement tapers to zero — involvement and fee step down as the engine proves it holds.
+Instead of billing on indefinitely, the engagement tapers to zero, with involvement and fee stepping down as the engine proves it holds.
 The whole model is to embed to leave, on a path set before it starts.

 The math